Institutions, religions, Catholics, and perversions

-Any psychologist who can come up with better ways to enable the deceived, bullied and betrayed supporters of such institutions, cults, and religions, to gain insight into cruel threatening, bullying, and wicked practices, would be doing society a service.
-Such insight would facilitate removal of their support so they would fade away faster.
+Any psychologists who are working towards better ways to enable the deceived, bullied and betrayed supporters of such institutions, cults, and religions, to gain insight into cruel threatening, bullying, and wicked practices, are doing society a service.
+Such insight is facilitating removal of their support, so they fade away faster.

 How laughably naïve.
 If people have not learned by now that such endorsements are not worth the paper they are written on, then they are slow learners.